Fauzia Najjemba

-Fauzia Najjemba (born 7 October 2003) is a Ugandan footballer who plays as a striker for Kazakhstan Women's Football Championship club BIIK Kazygurt and the Uganda women's national team.
+Fauzia Najjemba (born 7 October 2003) is a Ugandan footballer who plays as a striker for Russian Women's Football Championship club ZFK Dynamo Moscow and the Uganda women's national team.

 Early life

-Najjemba was raised in Nakifuma and belongs to the Baganda.
+Najjemba was raised in Nakifuma, and belongs to the Baganda tribe in Uganda.

 Club career

 Najjemba has played for Kampala Queens FC in Uganda.

+She also played for Isra Soccer Academy.

 International career

 Najjemba capped for Uganda at senior level during the 2022 Africa Women Cup of Nations qualification.